westsider/SwiftUI_TakeHome/Readme.md

 ## Installation

 This project can be cloned or downloaded as a zip file.
 Please use the master branch.
-We are using swift 5.4.
-Please use Xcode 12.5.
-No pods or dependencied used.
+We are using swift 5.4 wih Xcode 12.5.
+No dependencies required.

 ## Notes on requirements

-This was a cool learning experience.
+This was a good learning experience.
 I haven't put swift ui into production apps before so I learned it this weekend.
 I have no prior experiencee with VIPER.
 I read up on viper and ultimately was unable to implement the router to my satisfaction.
 This experiment is on them branch called dev-viper

 I follwed Apple's user interface guideline which requires clean navigation bars.
 So I did not add backgrounds to the the nav buttons up there.